dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2020/conventional-commits-and-semantic-versioning-for-java/index.md

 It's maintained by the same group behind conventional commits.
 The only problem?
 It only works for JavaScript projects (unless you are willing to write custom code which can be complex).

-But I've updated the library to support Maven projects, and also have it working for Gradle (I'm in the process of trying to merge these changes back into the mainline).
-So now we can use it!
+But I've updated the library to support Maven projects and Gradle projects, so you can use it for Java now as well!

 Let's see it in action.
 Here's a very simple Java library built with Maven: